Last week of measurements

 The time axis is Coordinated Universal Time (UTC).
 Local time in Boulder (MDT) is UTC-6 hours.

-Typical summertime mass concentration in Boulder is ~4 ug/m3 (Based on summertime scattering values of approximately 12 Mm-1.
+Typical summertime mass concentration (blue line) in Boulder is ~4 μg/m3 (Based on summertime scattering values of approximately 12 Mm-1).

 The plot shows the haze concentration measured on the roof of the NOAA David Skaggs Research Center in south Boulder, CO.
 The PM2.5 mass concentration is estimated from optical measurements of particle light scattering coefficient using a mass scattering efficiency of 3 m2/g.
+The EBC concentration is estimated from filter-based measurements of particle light absorption coefficient using a mass absorption efficiency of 6 m2/g.
 Download the most recent two hours of raw data.

 Models can help identify sources of haze when the source is not obvious.